pvoznyuk/react-pretty-numbers/README.md

 [![npm Version][npm-badge]][npm]

-A [React][] component to display numeric data, in it's various formats.
-These may include currencies, percentages and large numbers.
+A [React][] component to display numeric data in various formats.
+This may include currencies, percentages and large numbers.

 e.g. it can output number `25300` as `25.3k`